rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 02 - Bettercap Wi-Fi Authentication Capture.md

+# Summary
+In this lab we aim to learn more and become more familiarized with Bettercap.

+# A Deeper Dive Into Bettercap
 Select "Bettercap Recon" from the menu.
 Allow up to 30 seconds to initialize the network.

 ![[Pasted image 20250318001438.png]]

 Note: normally, when using Bettercap with physical network cards, it is necessary to use `airmon-ng check kill` to kill processes that may interfere with Bettercap.
 However, running this command in the mininet-wifi network is unnecessary and may cause the environment to fail.

-Start the monitor interface for a-wlan0.
+Start by setting the interface `a-wlan0` into monitor mode to analyze the wireless spectrum around us.

 ```bash
 airmon-ng start a-wlan0
 ```

-If the following prompt appears, input "y" and hit enter.
+If the following prompt appears, input "**y**" and hit enter.

 ![[Pasted image 20250318001702.png]]